AndreasAugustin/actions-template-sync/README.md

 * different lifecycle hooks are supported.
 This opens the possibility to inject custom code into the workflow with a yaml definition file.
 * different git provider like GitLab, Gittea,.. as source are supported (with ssh).
   See [.github/workflows/test_ssh_gitlab.yml](.github/workflows/test_ssh_gitlab.yml) for an example.
-* It is not necesarly needed that source and target repository have same base history.
+* It is not necessarily needed that source and target repository have the same base history.
-  Because of that reason it is possible to merge 2 total different repositories with the help of the action.
+  Because of that reason, it is possible to merge 2 totally different repositories with the help of the action.

 ## Usage

-Usage changes depending on whether the template repository is public or private, regardless of the visibility of current repository.
+Usage changes depending on whether the template repository is public or private, regardless of the visibility of the current repository.

 ### Public template repository

-Add this configuration to a github action in the current repository:
+Add this configuration to a GitHub action in the current repository:

 ```yaml
 # File: .github/workflows/template-sync.yml